Outbreak Information, Guidance and Education

 After the initial supply of an outbreak box Care Homes are required to keep information up to date themselves with assistance as required from their CHST.
 Relevant documents will also be placed on this webpage to assist with updating materials.

-The team behind the the Care Home Outbreak Box has been collating information to gain feedback on the boxes; what worked well and what didn’t work so well in relation to the boxes during an outbreak or suspected outbreak – so that we can ensure they meet the needs of Care Homes.
+The team behind the the Care Home Outbreak Box collated information to gain feedback on the boxes; what worked well and what didn’t work so well in relation to the boxes during an outbreak or suspected outbreak – so that we could ensure they meet the needs of Care Homes.

 If you wish to give feedback on the Care Home Outbreak Box , ask questions or gain more information please do not hesitate to email NHS Lothian Quality Improvement Team for Care Homes and Primary Care Settings or contact your local CHST.